 - free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - function: specify the function to be executed.
-If none is specified, Cuckoo will try to run DllMain. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - doc: used to run and analyze Microsoft Word documents.
+If none is specified, Cuckoo will try to run DllMain. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - doc: used to run and analyze Microsoft Word documents.